KLRU: History

 In 1978, KLRN began a public fundraising drive to raise the money to build KLRU.
 Its construction enabled 23 additional school districts to benefit from the station's educational programming.
 The transmitter was activated on April 24, 1979, and programs began May 4.
 Born at a time when its ownership was embroiled in other controversies involving operations, the station's first license was only for one year due to misrepresentations over matching donations during the fund drive.

-From the moment KLRU signed on, a future where KLRN and KLRU were separate entities was in the offing.
+From the moment KLRU signed on, officials envisioned a future in which KLRN and KLRU were separate, locally-focused PBS member stations.
 Only a year after KLRU hit the airwaves, it received its own Austin-based governing board, though it continued under the ownership of the Southwest Texas Public Broadcasting Council.
 In 1984, KLRN moved to a new tower in San Antonio.
-Two years later, for financial reasons, officials began exploring an outright split of the two stations, which was approved in September 1986, with separate branding for both stations instituted on October 1, 1986.
-In 1987, the two stations officially went their separate ways, with KLRU coming under the ownership of the Capital of Texas Public Broadcasting Council.
+Two years later, for financial reasons, officials began exploring an outright split of the two stations.
+In particular, they believed a split would allow KLRU to be "a better (corporate) citizen" in Austin and use its longstanding ties to UT to increase local programming.
+The split was approved in September 1986 and took place in two stages.
+Separate branding for both stations was instituted on October 1, 1986.
+In 1987, the two stations officially went their separate ways when the Southwest Texas Public Broadcasting Council split into two nonprofit organizations, with KLRU coming under the ownership of the Capital of Texas Public Broadcasting Council.

 In addition to the Austin market, KLRU claims Bell and Falls counties, which are in the Waco–Temple–Bryan market, as part of its primary coverage area.
-It became the default PBS member station for the western half of the Waco market via cable after KNCT ended its membership with PBS on August 31, 2018.
+It became the default PBS member for the western half of the Waco market via cable after KNCT ended its membership with PBS on August 31, 2018.

-On November 4, 2019, the station rebranded as Austin PBS with a new logo, to coincide with PBS' rebranding the same day and the 50th anniversary of the parent network.
+On November 4, 2019, the station dropped its call sign brand after 33 years and rebranded as "Austin PBS" to coincide with PBS' rebranding the same day and the 50th anniversary of the parent network.